 Considering your complete experience, how likely are you to refer our products and services to a friend or colleague?

 NPS is a percentage calculated based on the scores given by the customers.
-The steps to calculate Promoter Score are as below:
+The steps to calculate Net Promoter Score in Excel are as below:

 QuestionPro can simplify the NPS calculation for you and help you classify your customers into Promoters, Passives, and Detractors.